A-Lachs/cs-intrusion-detection-system/README.md

 # Features

--  The dataset described in `eda/data_desciption.md` was used to train a random forest model to differenciate between genuine and malicious network traffic.
+-  The kaggle [dataset](eda/data_description.md) NSL-KDD99 was used to train a random forest model to distinguish genuine from malicious network traffic (binary classification).
-- On the basis of an exploratory data analysis (EDA) in the notebook `eda/eda.ipynb ` features were selected and transformed to improve model performance.
+- On the basis of an exploratory data analysis (EDA) features were selected and transformed to improve model performance in the [eda](eda/eda.ipynb) notebook.
-- Different baseline models and random forest models were created and evaluated in the notebook `model/model.ipynb`.
+- Different baseline models and random forest models were created and evaluated in the [model](model/model.ipynb) notebook.
+A summary and disusssion can be found [here](model/model_summary.md).
 - The random forest model performance can be further improved by hyperparameter tuning, the current best model was saved as `model/random_forest_model.pkl` and can be loaded to make predictions.
-- Make predictions about genuine or malicious network traffic by running `predict.py `(specifying model and input arguments as described below).
+- Make predictions about genuine or malicious network traffic by running `predict.py` (specifying model and input arguments as described below).

 # How to run the program